justinturverey/Video-Rental-Project/README.md

 # RentalProject-SQL-Queries
-SQL queries used in a practice project to help a movie rental company launch an online video rental service.
 Rockbuster Stealth LLC is a movie rental company that used to have stores around the world.
 Facing stiff competition from streaming services such as Netflix and Amazon Prime, the Rockbuster Stealth management team is planning to use its existing movie licenses to